Bespoke Synth Reference

 *: generate a new random seed

-<: go to next seed
+<: go to previous seed

 beat length: restart the deterministic random sequence at this interval